sindhams/hyscale/README.md

 ```sh
 curl -sSL http://get.hyscale.io | bash
 ```
 Verified on CentOS, Ubuntu and Debian Linux.
-Mac and Windows installer coming soon!
+For macOS, refer to the steps [here](docs/install.md) and Windows installer coming soon!

 ## Deploying to k8s